Skip Navigation LinksCAIR-join-pharmacy-FAQs

 How old must a person be to be immunized by a pharmacist in California?

-How does the primary care provider find out about his/her patientsā immunizations provided in a pharmacy?
+How does the primary care provider find out about his/her patients’ immunizations provided in a pharmacy?

-Pharmacists are required to report any vaccine they administer into the California Immunization Registry (CAIR) and notify the patientās primary care or prenatal care provider (if known) within 14 days (16 CCR section 1746.4).
+All healthcare providers, including pharmacists, are required to report any vaccine they administer into the California Immunization Registry (CAIR) or Healthy Futures/RIDE registry (Assembly Bill 1797, Health and Safety Code Section 120440).
+Pharmacists are also required to notify the patient's primary care or prenatal care provider (if known) within 14 days (16 CCR section 1746.4).
 Primary care providers can look up their patient in CAIR to see immunizations administered by pharmacists (and any other health care providers who use CAIR).
 For more information, visit our CAIR Home Page.
-Pharmacists who administer vaccines are currently in the process of becoming CAIR users to comply with the new regulation.